jasoncable/i-can-program-too/manuscript/Chapter02.md

 ### Default Values

-The default value of most numeric types is `0`.
-If a value is not assigned to any of these types, it is `0`.
+The default value of most numeric types is `0`, except `char` which is `\0`.
+This value is used in C to determine the end of a string.
+If a value is not assigned to any of these types, except `char`, it is `0`.
 Technically, the `bool` type can be seen as a numeric type representing a bit.
 In computing, a bit is the smallest unit of data.
 It represents the values `0` or `1`.  `0` being false and `1` being true.
 The `bool`'s default value is `false`.

 ### Strings and Null